 Once the disease reaches the more advanced ‘proliferative’ stage, abnormal and fragile blood vessels begin to grow on the retina.

-In this final stage, the abnormal blood vessels leak fluid into the macula – the centre of the retina – causing blurred vision.
+In this problem, the abnormal blood vessels leak fluid into the macula – the centre of the retina – causing blurred vision.

 As soon as you are diagnosed with diabetes, you should make an appointment for a diabetic retinopathy check up.
-If you do have diabetic retinopathy, your treatment will depend on the stage of the disease.
+If you are diagnosed with this condition, your treatment will depend on the stage of the disease.
+Talk to our eye specialists about diabetic retinopathy treatment today.